pontesalane/cookiecutter-django-essentials/README.rst

     $ grunt serve

-The base app will now run as it would with the usual ``manage.py runserver`` but with live reloading and Sass compilation enabled.
+The base app will now run as it would with the usual ``manage.py runserver_plus`` but with live reloading and Sass compilation enabled.

 To get live reloading to work you'll probably need to install an `appropriate browser extension`_